E1pp/weave/docs/advanced.md

 std::move(g).RequestCancel();
 ```
 Another example would be first `Submit` in `g` returning an error, causing `AndThen` to not run its lambda.
 In either cases `f` will technically be discarded and you might be wondering if this is a memory leak scenario.
-I'm happy to inform you that discarding any kind of future and promise are accounted for and you don't have to worry about it.
+I'm happy to inform you that discarding any kind of future and promise is accounted for and you don't have to worry about it.
 However, if you have your own `[[nodiscard]]` objects which you move into lambda's fields, you might want to worry, since they can, in fact, be discarded.

 ## 13. Cancellation: design flaw.
 Now, let's talk a little bit about implementation.
 Every consumer has a method `Cancel` which allows producer to report that it was cancelled to the consumer.
 Consumer also has a method `CancelToken` which returns a special object `cancel::Token` which is basically a handle to the interface of `SignalSender` -- abstraction, which can send a cancellation signal or a release signal.
 First one implies that cancellation was requested, second one -- there will be no cancellation request ever.
 There is also a `SignalReceiver` abstraction which subscribes to a transmission so that whenever `SignalSender` sends a signal to the subscribed `SignalReceiver`, it run `SignalReceiver`'s callback, namely `Forward` to properly propagate the cancellation.